head-first-kubernetes/head-first-kubernetes.github.io/index.md

 Using a Hello World application was a bit of a necessity because we wanted complete attention on the container and not what was running inside it.
 I think we managed to do that but we do not intend to keep at it.

-## Hello Application
+### New API: A Python web console

 In the previous chapter we introduced Flask and Docker (containers).
-Although it might be very interresting if you aren't familiar with it, the end result was a bit boring.
+Although it might be very interesting if you aren't familiar with it, the end result was a bit boring.
 Hello World is something you usually learn in the first 5 minutes of a programming tutorial.
 To make things a bit more interresting we say good bye to Hello World examples!
 Instead of showing some very fabricated standard examples, we will be building a real application.
 And like real developers 😉, we will be building up the application bit by bit.

 We are building an interactive Python web console.
 It's basically a webpage where users can run python without installing anything.
 There exists plenty of examples which do this: [Jupyterhub](https://jupyter.org/try), [Kaggle](https://www.kaggle.com/), [Google Colab](https://colab.research.google.com/), or even [Python's homepage](https://www.python.org/).
 Jupyterhub is also open source and you can run it locally.
 It looks like this: